yangyuqian/k8s-the-hard-way/overlay-networking.md

 * An overlay network, provided by 3rd party implementations, such as Flannel and Contiv
 * A virtual network, known as Cluster IPs, which can be resolved from a built-in DNS service

-For instance, a nginx service will be deployed by performing
+To clarify network in Kubernetes, let's deploy a nginx Service connected to 2 Pods:

 ```
 $ kubectl create -f https://raw.githubusercontent.com/yangyuqian/k8s-the-hard-way/master/assets/nginx.yaml